Fleet Sizing and Allocation for On-demand Last-Mile Transportation Systems

-Abstract: In this paper, we investigate two stochastic optimization approaches for a vehicle fleet sizing and allocation problem for a last-mile (LM) transportation system.
-Specifically, we consider the perspective of an LM service provider who wants to determine the number of servicing vehicles to allocate to each service region in a particular city.
-In each service region, passengers demanding LM services arrive in batches, and vehicles deliver passengers to their final destinations, i.e., LM stops.
-The size of each batch of passengers is random and hard to predict in advance.
+Abstract: The last-mile problem refers to the provision of travel service from the nearest public transportation node to a home or other destination.
+Last-Mile Transportation Systems (LMTS), which have recently emerged, provide on-demand shared transportation.
+In this paper, we investigate the fleet sizing and allocation problem for the on-demand LMTS.
+Specifically, we consider the perspective of a last-mile service provider who wants to determine the number of servicing vehicles to allocate to multiple last-mile service regions in a particular city.
+In each service region, passengers demanding last-mile services arrive in batches, and allocated vehicles deliver passengers to their final destinations.
+The passenger demand, i.e., the size of each batch of passengers, is random and hard to predict in advance.
 The quality of fleet-allocation decisions is a function of vehicle fixed cost plus a weighted sum of passenger’s waiting time before boarding a vehicle and in-vehicle riding time.
-We propose and analyze two stochastic optimization approaches—a two-stage stochastic programming model and a two-stage distributionally robust optimization model—to solve the problem, assuming known and unknown distribution of the demand, respectively.
-We conduct extensive numerical experiments to compare the two approaches and derive insights into optimal fleet allocation for an LM transportation system under demand uncertainty.
+We propose and analyze two models—a stochastic programming model and a distributionally robust optimization model—to solve the problem, assuming a known and unknown distribution of the demand, respectively.
+We conduct extensive numerical experiments to evaluate the models and discuss insights and implications into the optimal fleet sizing and allocation for the on-demand LMTS under demand uncertainty.

 Keywords: Last mile transportation, demand uncertainty, fleet allocation, stochastic programming, distributionally robust optimization, mixed-integer programming